Mohitrajranu/FlinkPracticeProj/README.md

 RocksDb StateBackend :: Stores the in-flight data (temp data) in RocksDb database, upon checkpointing the same database is written to Filesystem ex:-HDFS

+Incremental Checkpointing :: In Incremental checkpointing, we do not write the full state for every checkpoint rather for consecutive states we will only save the delta(changes between 2 checkpoints).
+Disadvantages of normal checkpointing:
+->In case of synchronous snapshotting, writing a huge state will increase the job processing time.
+->Writing checkpoints with Gb's ,Tb's of state very frequently to disk consumes disk space and degrades overall performance.
+To enable incremental checkpointing :-> RocksDBStateBackend backend = new RocksDBStateBackend(filebackend,true);
+set the flag to true.

+Types of States :->
+Operator State: State is bound to 1 operator instance,1 state per operator instance.
+Keyed State: 1 State per operator instance per key[operator state partitioned as key] Operator and keyed state are further categorised into Managed state and Raw state

+Managed State :: Totally controlled by Flink saved in HashTables.
+ValueState<T>,ReducingState<T>,ListState<T>
+Raw State :: Controlled by operators itself, in their own data structures.

+Managed Keyed state::  ValueState<T>,ReducingState<T>,ListState<T>,AggregatingSate<T>

+ValueState<T> :Maintains a single value in it ListState<T> :Maintains a list of state.
+ReducingState<T> : Reducing state keeps a single value in it and that value is sum of all the elements added in the state so far.